pfarmer/DanTDM/README.md

       * End time (or deployment count)
       * Single or multizone deployment
       * Ignore any errors when running queryasyncjob (upto 3 times?)
+      * Record text of request details and response